-I have to admit, I feel a bit silly typing out the word “instagrammable” (have I reached peak millennial?), but it’s just true: there are a ridiculous number of instagrammable places in Florence.
+I have to admit, I feel a bit silly typing out the word “instagrammable” (have I reached peak millennial?), but it’s just true: there are a ridiculous number of instagrammable photo spots in Florence, Italy.

-And whether the word “instagrammable” makes you cringe a bit inside or you are 110% enthusiastic about the Instagram life, there’s no denying that Florence is insanely photogenic.
+And whether the word “instagrammable” makes you cringe a bit inside or you are 110% enthusiastic about the Instagram life (in which case, we’d love to have you follow us on Instagram for more Italy and Europe content!), there’s no denying that Florence is insanely photogenic.

 If you’re looking for the most instagrammable places in Florence, this is where you need to go.

 The Most Instagrammable Photo Spots in Florence